-Y2 History: To identify similarities and differences between my life and events studied.
-To recognise that dates are used to identify when events happened in the past.
-To begin to give simple reasons why changes occurred in the past.
-To draw simple conclusions and deduce information on the past from pictures and information.
-To give more than one effect of an event and give simple explanations.
-To begin to understand that information on the past may differ.
-To connect ideas and give simple phrases as to why an event occurred.
-To describe an event using time markers to show structure.
+History: Identify similarities and differences between my life and events studied.
+Recognise that dates are used to identify when events happened in the past.
+Begin to give simple reasons why changes occurred in the past.
+Draw simple conclusions and deduce information on the past from pictures and information.
+Give more than one effect of an event and give simple explanations.
+Begin to understand that information on the past may differ.
+Connect ideas and give simple phrases as to why an event occurred.
+Describe an event using time markers to show structure.